 Privacy Screens or Panels

-You can set up garden privacy screens or natural privacy fencing made from wood, metal, or composite materials.
-These screens can stand alone or be connected to fences or walls.
-They also serve as a stylish and flexible way to block visibility for added privacy.
+You can craft garden privacy screens or natural fencing made out of wood, metal, or a mixture of materials.
+These screens can be freestanding, or affixed to a fence or wall.
+They can even double as a fashionable and easy way to block light for more privacy.

 Hanging Gardens or Vertical Planters